-Nori sheets give the umami flavor to sushi.
-However, if you don’t like the taste of seaweed, this rice paper sushi recipe will be perfect for you.
-They are filled with mango, avocado, and roasted red pepper slices, drizzled with creamy wasabi mayonnaise and sprinkled with black sesame seeds.
+This rice paper sushi without seaweed is a refreshing twist on traditional sushi.
+It is filled with mango, avocado, and roasted red pepper slices, then drizzled with creamy wasabi mayonnaise and sprinkled with black sesame seeds.

 Want to save this post?